 Generally, there are two ways to obtain a Green Card: adjustment of status and consular processing.
 Adjustment of status refers to the process by which a noncitizen obtains a Green Card without leaving the United States.
 Consular processing, on the other hand, generally refers to the process by which a noncitizen obtains a Green Card at the U.S. Embassy in her native country.
 Regardless of the method used, however, the ultimate result is the same: the noncitizen becomes a lawful permanent resident (“LPR”) and obtains a Green Card.

 Obtaining a Green Card and gaining lawful permanent status can be the first step in making your dreams come true.
-Whether you are just seeking a Green Card or are striving for U.S. citizenship, Iyer Immigration Law’s team can help you.
+Whether you are just seeking a Green Card or are striving for U.S. citizenship, Iyer PLLC’s team can help you.

 We can evaluate your case and guide you toward your goals.
 Contact us today.